BVantur/inspektify/README.md

 }
 ```

-# Features
+# Configuration

 This library was built with flexibility in mind.
 We don't want to force the behavior of the library
 upon the developer who uses this library, so we implemented a couple of configurations for the
 library to make it more flexible.
+The library also tracks which network transactions are from
+current active app sessions and highlights them in the list with a different background color.
+Network transactions from previous sessions have a background in light gray color.

 ### 1. Presentation type

-By default the library detects shake gesture of the device and show the list of network transactions
+By default, the library detects the shake gesture of the device and shows the list of network
-that happened within the app.
-But we want to enable developers to override this behavior if that
+transactions that happened within the app.
+But we want to enable developers to override this
-suits them better.
-That is why we introduced `presentationType` configuration to our Inspektify configuration.
+behavior if that suits them better.
+That is why we introduced `presentationType` configuration to
+our Inspektify configuration.

 You can choose between